Pages

 Regards | Portland, ME

-I have started writing over on SubstackI'd love it if you subscribedI was seeking a way to re-circulate my blog and email my community when I publish a new post.
-Perhaps a newsletter of sorts?
-What I have found on Substack is a large community of very good writers that inspired me to write a bit more, too.
-Yes, I'll continue to post here, but my hope is that Substack gives me some more visibility.
+I have started writing over on SubstackI'd love it if you subscribedI was seeking a way to re-circulate my blog and email my community.
+Perhaps a newsletter of sorts is the answer?
+What I have found on Substack is a vast community of very good writers that inspired me to write a bit more, too.
+My hope is that Substack gives me some more visibility.
 I recently wrote about this very night in Portland, Maine which will publish straight to the inbox of my subscribers.

-On this Mom's getaway we had dinner at REGARDS.
-I loved our experience here and would fondly recommend it!
+I loved our experience at REGARDS and would fondly recommend it!

 They have an excellent wine program and (after cocktails at CBG, Paper Tiger and Blythe & Burrows) we went straight for wine by the glass.
 Our first was from the skin contact or orange wine section: a Bosman ($16) Fides Grenache Blanc from Western Cape, South Africa.
-Second, from the whites, a glass of Dorcha ($13) Sauvignon Blanc from Lower Styria, Slovenia, to close out the evening.
+Second, from the whites, a glass of Dorcha ($13) Sauvignon Blanc from Lower Styria, Slovenia.

 To eat, some of the most inventive, thought provoking plates: